Comparison of Poisson structures and Poisson-Lie dynamical r-matrices: Introduction and main results

-It follows that the set of all isomorphisms $\g^*\to G^*$ constructed in Propositions \ref{prop:1}, \ref{prop:2} is a principal homogeneous space under the image of $\theta : \on{Map}_0^{ham}(\g^*,G) \to \Aut_1(\g^*)$.
+These propositions also imply that the set of all isomorphisms $\g^*\to G^*$ that they allow to construct is a principal homogeneous space under the image of $\theta : \on{Map}_0^{ham}(\g^*,G) \to \Aut_1(\g^*)$.
 When $\g$ is semisimple, any derivation $\g\to S^k(\g)$ is inner, so $\theta$ is surjective.
 So in that case, our construction yields all the Poisson isomorphisms $\g^*\to G^*$ taking $0$ to $1$ and with differential at $0$ equal to the identity.